 Videotron's pension plan provides pension benefits to our executive officers equal to 2.0% of salary (excluding bonuses) for each year of membership in the plan.
 The pension benefits so calculated are payable at the normal retirement age of 65 years, or sooner at the election of the executive officer, subject to an early retirement reduction.
 In addition, the pension benefits may be deferred, but not beyond the age limit under the relevant provisions of the Income Tax Act (Canada), in which case the pension benefits are adjusted to take into account the delay in their payment in relation to the normal retirement age.
 The maximum pension benefits payable under our pension plan are as prescribed under the Income Tax Act (Canada).
-An executive officer contributes to this plan an amount equal to 5.0% of his or her salary up to a maximum of \$6,500 per year.
+An executive officer contributes to this plan an amount equals to 5.0% of his or her salary up to a maximum of \$6,742 in respect of 2013.
+Videotron changed this pension plan to a defined contribution plan for new employees hired on and after May 1, 2012.

 Quebecor Media's pension plan provides greater pension benefits to eligible executive officers than it does to other employees.
 The higher pension benefits under this plan equal 2.0% of average salary over the best five consecutive years of salary (including bonuses), multiplied by the number of years of membership in the plan as an executive officer.
 The pension benefits so calculated are payable at the normal retirement age of 65 years, or sooner at the election of the executive officer, and from the age of 61 years without early retirement reduction.
 In addition, the pension benefits may be deferred, but not beyond the age limit under the relevant provisions of the Income Tax Act (Canada), in which case the pension benefits are adjusted to take into account the delay in their payment in relation to the normal retirement age.
 The maximum pension benefits payable under Quebecor Media's pension plan are as prescribed by the Income Tax Act (Canada).
-An executive officer contributes to this plan an amount equal to 5.0% of his or her salary up to a maximum of \$6,617 in 2012.
+An executive officer contributes to this plan an amount equals to 5.0% of his or her salary up to a maximum of \$6,742 in 2013.
 Videotron has no liability regarding Quebecor Media's pension plan.
+Quebecor Media closed this pension plan to all new employees hired on and after December 27, 2008.
+New employees are eligible to enroll in a retirement savings plan.